 Suppose, we import £1m of clothes from China.
 We need to buy £1m of Chinese Yuan.
 To get this foreign currency, we need an inflow of foreign currency in the financial account.

-What would happen if we couldn’t attract capital flows from China?
+What would happen if we couldn’t attract capital flows?

-Suppose we wanted to import goods from China, but, China wasn’t sending capital flows to the UK.
+Suppose the UK had a current account deficit because the UK was importing goods from China, but, China wasn’t sending capital flows to the UK.
 This would mean more money is flowing out of the UK than coming in.

 This would mean the supply of pounds is greater than the demand and the Pound would fall in value.
 This would make our exports cheaper and imports more expensive.
-This depreciation would reduce the current account deficit.
+If exports are cheaper, the demand will increase.
+Conversely more expensive imports would reduce their quantity.
+Therefore depreciation would improve the current account deficit until it was in equilibrium.